marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.2 =
+* Option to give ban and/or delete permissions to each user role separately
 * Option to auto-hide users list on the narrow screens
 * Messages timestamp split to two spans - date and time
 * Fixed: word wrapping of the long messages